 He said that “disability is only a banana skin away” and began working on a range of products that would support people, regardless of what happened to their bodies.

-More than 200 “Orange Aid” products appeared over the years, including scissors you can operate with your feet, one-handed tin openers, and more.
+Over the years, more than 200 “Orange Aid” products have appeared, including scissors you can operate with your feet, one-handed tin openers, and more.

 Though initially, his Orange Aids were an amazing success, the venture eventually failed as companies re-designed the products and applied for their own patent, leaving Baylis with nothing.